aliciagp/scCoExpNets/README.md

 ## Credits

-The development of this package has been possible under the supervision of Juan A. Botía from the University of Murcia and Sebastian Guelfi and many collaborators from Verge Genomics start-up.
+The development of this package has been possible under the supervision of Juan A. Botía from the University of Murcia and Sebastian Guelfi and many collaborators from Verge Genomics.